ibnuazman/CarPlateRecognition/README.md

 export BUILD_VERSION=0.8.1
 python3 setup.py install --user
 ```
 6. Check GPU details
-Check if you can GPU or not.
+Check if you have GPU or not.
 Also check the version of Pytorch and torchvision to verify the installation is completed.
 ```
 cd ~
 python3 -c "import torchvision; print('CUDA available: ' + str(torch.cuda.is_available()))"
 python3 -c "import torch; print(torch.__version__)"
 python3 -c "import torchvision; print(torchvision.__version__)"
 ```
    ***If you face some problems with libavformat and libswcale, run this code***
 ```
 sudo apt-get install libavformat-dev sudo apt-get install libswscale-dev